-Councillors are also involved in the consultation process.
-Councillors receive the weekly list.
+Councillors are also involved in the consultation process and receive the weekly list of planning applications.
 Members can request copies of documentation or plans relating to individual applications.
 Residents can speak to their Ward Councillors about planning applications.

-An annual Residents Association Seminar is normally hosted by the Planning Division to provide information and updates on planning matters.
+An annual Residents' Association Seminar is normally hosted by the Planning Division to provide information and updates on planning matters.